GraemeFulton/recordsticking/wp-content/plugins/contact-form-plugin/readme.txt

 6. Plugin extra settings in WordPress admin panel with additional fields.

 == Changelog ==

+= V3.85 - 25.12.2014 =
+* NEW : We added functionality for displaying two or more contact forms on a single page.
+* Update : We changed the layout of Contact Form from fixed to responsive.
+* Update : The French language file is updated.
+* Update : The Japanese language file is updated.
+* Update : The Estonian language file is updated.

+= V3.84 - 21.10.2014 =
+* Update : The Norwegian and Russian language files are updated.
+* Bugfix : We fixed the bug with saving 'The $_SERVER variable that is used to build a URL of the form'.
+* Bugfix : We fixed the bug with network activation.

+= V3.83 - 02.09.2014 =
+* Update : The Slovak language file is updated.

+= V3.82 - 07.08.2014 =
+* Budfix : Security Exploit was fixed.
+* Update : The French language file is updated.

+= V3.81 - 17.07.2014 =
+* Update : We updated all functionality for Email Queue plugin.

+= V3.80 - 08.07.2014 =
+* Bugfix : The bug related to overwriting of the attachments with the same names was fixed.
+* NEW : We added ability to use the changed names of the fields of the contact form in the sent letter.

+= V3.79 - 06.06.2014 =
+* Bugfix : We fixed the bug with getting default settings.
+* Bugfix : We fixed the bug with plugin Contact Form Multi.

+= V3.78 - 20.05.2014 =
+* Update : We updated all functionality for wordpress 3.9.1.
+* Update : The French language file is updated.
+* NEW : The Spanish language file is added.
+* Bugfix : We fixed the bug of loading the user's list ( We have limited the list "The user's email address" on the settings page to the lowest role - author ).

+= V3.77 - 18.04.2014 =
+* Update : We updated all functionality for wordpress 3.9.
+* Bugfix : We fixed the bug of db table creation.
+* Update : The Ukrainian language file is updated.
+* Update : Screenshots are updated.

+= V3.76 - 14.04.2014 =
+* Update : We updated all functionality for wordpress 3.8.2.

+= V3.75 - 08.04.2014 =
+* NEW : The Afrikaans language file is added.
+* Bugfix : We fixed the bug of the user's list on multisite.

+= V3.74 - 24.03.2014 =
+* NEW : Compatibility with plugin Contact Form Multi.
+* NEW : 'xlsx' mime-type is added.
+* NEW : Added transition to the contact form after submitting.

+= V3.73 - 06.03.2014 =
+* Budfix : Plugin optimization is done.
+* Update : The French language file is updated.
+* Bugfix : We fixed the bug of duplicate MIME-Version.

+= V3.72 - 20.02.2014 =
+* NEW : The Estonian and German language file are added.
+* NEW : Setting of choice for the form's action URL ($_SERVER['HTTP_HOST'] or $_SERVER['SERVER_NAME']).

+= V3.71 - 03.02.2014 =
+* Update : We updated all functionality for wordpress 3.8.1.
+* NEW : The Turkish and Vietnamese language file are added.

+= V3.70 - 16.01.2014 =
+* Update : BWS plugins section was updated.

+= V3.69 - 26.12.2013 =
+* Update : The French language file is updated.
+* NEW : The Chinese language file is added.

+= V3.68 - 17.12.2013 =
+* Update : We updated all functionality for wordpress 3.8.
+* Update : We changed capability to 'manage_options' for the plugins settings pages.

+= V3.67 - 05.12.2013 =
+* NEW : Ability to send email in plain format.
+* NEW : A notice when changing settings on the plugin's settings page was added.
+* Update : The Ukrainian language file is updated.
+* Update : Screenshots are updated.

+= V3.66 - 29.11.2013 =
+* NEW : Ability to not use name field.
+* NEW : We added mime types for .aar and .sce files.

 = V3.65 - 22.11.2013 =
 * Bugfix : We fixed the bug related to use html-special chars.